Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 Watts, Amps and Volts Explained — Kilowatt Hours (Kwh) and Electrical Appliances

-Lightning is a big spark.
-When clouds get charged up with electricity, the voltage eventually gets too high and the charge has to drain away to the ground.
+When clouds get charged up with electricity during a thunderstorm, the voltage eventually gets too high and the charge has to drain away to the ground.
+We call this lightning and it's like a giant spark.
+The sound produced by lightning is called thunder.
+We hear thunder after we see lightning because light from the flash travels faster to our eyes than the sound.
+If lightning is far away, it can take many seconds to hear the thunder.
 The spark in the spark plug of a car is like a mini version of lightning.

 Air is a gas, but it's not just one gas, it's a mixture of lots of different types.
 Most of the air though is made up of the gasses nitrogen, oxygen and carbon dioxide.